edenspiekermann/espi-devblog/_posts/2019-01-04-turn-craft-into-a-headless-cms.md

 <br />
 <br />
 Once it is installed, we need to create an endpoint.
 Go to your CraftCMS admin and head over to **settings —> CraftQL**.
-Enter the URI for your endpoint and generate a new token.
-Make sure you check the settings in the token you created.
+Enter the URI for your endpoint or stíck with the default 'api'.
+Think of a name and generate a new token.
+Make sure you open the settings of your token you just created.
 Here you can adjust the power of the token.
 Should this token be read-only or can you also mutate entries with your token?

-Since we creating a frontend application, we do not need any mutations here.
+Remeber, your **api endpoint** will be your CraftCMS URL + URI name (default: api): https://your-craftcms-url.com/api

+Do not forget to update the API token settings if you add a new section.
+Otherwise the API does not know that there is a new section.

 ![Screenshot of CraftQL settings](https://res.cloudinary.com/dsteinel/image/upload/c_scale,w_1500/v1546602480/Espi/blog/craft%20to%20headless/espi-blog-craft-to-headless-craftql-settings.png)